BhasherBEL/focus/README.md

 yay -S focus-server-git   # Server
 ```

-The server can then be started with `focus-server` or `systemctl start focus-server.service`.
+The server can then be started with `focus-server` or `systemctl start focus-server.service` and the client with `focus`.

 ### Debug Mode